Skip to main content

 May 9 — Nov 23, 2026 | Fondazione Prada, Venice, Italy

 The exhibition features more than fifty works, including photographs, videos, installations, sculptures, and paintings.
-It will also showcase new work by each artist and a collaboratively conceived zine, which incorporates images exchanged between the artists during the process of making this exhibition.
+It also showcases new work by each artist and a collaboratively conceived zine, which incorporates images exchanged between the artists during the process of making this exhibition.

 Press release